MonkeyD-Core/eoz/doc/README.md

 ### macOS

-Drag Bitcoin Core to your applications folder, and then run Bitcoin Core.
+Drag Eozi Core to your applications folder, and then run Eozi Core.

 ### Need Help?

-* See the documentation at the [Bitcoin Wiki](https://en.eozi.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [Eozi Wiki](https://en.eozi.it/wiki/Main_Page) for help and more information.
 * Ask for help on [#eozi](http://webchat.freenode.net?channels=eozi) on Freenode.
 If you don't have an IRC client, use [webchat here](http://webchat.freenode.net?channels=eozi).
-* Ask for help on the [BitcoinTalk](https://eozitalk.org/) forums, in the [Technical Support board](https://eozitalk.org/index.php?board=4.0).
+* Ask for help on the [EoziTalk](https://eozitalk.org/) forums, in the [Technical Support board](https://eozitalk.org/index.php?board=4.0).

 Building
 ---------------------
-The following are developer notes on how to build Bitcoin Core on your native platform.
+The following are developer notes on how to build Eozi Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)